TelegramBots/Telegram.Bot/README.md

     }
 }

+// If you stopped receiving from QueuedUpdateReceiver loop by
-// When you're done with receiving update you need
+// breaking out of it and you're done with receiving updates you
-// to call StopReceiving to stop background task that
+// need to call StopReceiving to stop background task that
 // constantly receives new updates and puts them into a queue updateReceiver.StopReceiving();
 ```